prophittcorey/zw/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/prophittcorey/zw.svg)](https://pkg.go.dev/github.com/prophittcorey/zw)

-A golang package for detecting and handling zero width runes.
+A golang package for detecting and trimming zero width runes.

+## Why this package?

+Other packages exist for cleaning zero width characters, but most other packages work either on strings or bytes.
+The end result is a large number of unnecessary (and expensive) conversions from one type to another.

+This package was written with minimal memory reads, writes and copies in mind.

 ## Package Usage